 - 2 Tbs coconut oil or ghee

-Melt the oil, then add the onion and chilli.
-Fry for 30 seconds, then add the ground spices and kumara.
+Melt the oil, then add the onion and chili.
+Fry for 30 seconds, then adds the ground spices and kumara.
 Fry for another 30 seconds, then add the soaked cashew nuts and the soaking water, plus: